 Why You Need to Maintain Your Mission HVAC System for Proper Heating and Cooling by Tek Climate on Oct 14, 2019

 Thankfully, the days of living without air conditioning and heating are gone.
 Today, numerous home buyers buy existing houses while others build their own houses.
 In both cases, an HVAC system is included in the package.

 An HVAC system is a machine.
 It requires upkeep just like a car does.
 You replace the air and oil filters in your car, give it an oil change, and give it a regular tuneup.
-This maintenance extends the life of the car as well as keeping it running smoothly.
+This maintenance extends the life of the car as well as keeps it running smoothly.

 However, some homeowners fail to do the same for their air and heating unit.
 Homeowners working hard to make ends meet might dread what will cost them money they might not have at hand.
 HVAC work requires a professional which can get expensive.